echeran/smile-of-murugan/webbook/chapter19.md

 and ugly".
 But more often he is concerned with the family, with the relation between husbands and wives, between fathers and their children (a very strong motive).
-Beyond the family, the unit within which his characters live-and they usually do live-is the very near neighbourhood, a house with a common courtyard, a block of houses, a compound, one single narrow street of a small South Indian town, a railway compartment.
+Beyond the family, the unit within which his characters live—and they usually do live—is the very near neighbourhood, a house with a common courtyard, a block of houses, a compound, one single narrow street of a small South Indian town, a railway compartment.